N0tail

-Johan Sundstein (born 8 October 1993), better known as N0tail, is a Danish professional Dota 2 player for OG.
+Johan Sundstein (born 8 October 1993), better known as N0tail, is a Danish and Faroese professional Dota 2 player for OG.
 As a member of OG, he has played in four iterations of The International, winning in 2018 and 2019, and has also won four Major championships.
-He is widely known as one of the richest Esports players of all time.

 Early years

 Sundstein was born on 8 October 1993, and raised in Denmark to Faroese parents; former Faroese prime minister Jógvan Sundstein is his grandfather.
-Sundstein first began playing video games when he was two years old.
+Sundstein first began playing video games when he was two years old, beginning with Mario on the Nintendo Game Boy and Pokémon.
 Sundstein left high school early to fully devote himself to esports.
 Sundstein became one of the youngest professional Heroes of Newerth player at the early age of 15, playing the role of solo middle back then.
 He started by playing random pub games on HoN servers and later on decided to match up with Jascha "NoVa" Markuse and Tal "Fly" Aizik.
 They were recognized by the manager of Fnatic, who took them under his wing as an unofficial side project.
 This set off the beginning of Johan's professional career in esports.